cu-swe4s-fall-2023/assignment-2-python-refresher-FahsaiNak/README.md

 ### Summary of Changes

-Created a automated testing file (tests.yml) in the Github workflow that runs whenever a push or pull requests to the main branch
+Created a automated testing file (tests.yml) in the Github workflow that runs pycodestyle, unit and functional tests whenever a push or pull requests to the main branch.